7 Psychological Traps Every Trader Must Face

 Confidence in what you are doing is a requirement for traders; without it you can become easily rattled by see-sawing markets.
 Overconfidence is a killer though.

-Believing so strongly in a trade that you ignore contrary factors, or are willing to risk everything on a trade you believe in, is how overconfidence presents itself in the markets.
+Believing so strongly in a trade that you ignore contrary factors, or are willing to risk everything on a trade you believed in, is how overconfidence presents itself in the markets.
 You can be confident and still admit you are wrong.
 The overconfident person refuses to admit they are wrong and ends up paying the price.
 Usually they hold losing trades too long, believing they are smarter than the market and the price will eventually make them whole.
 They may also hold winners too long, letting it turn into a loss because it didn’t give them the profit they expected.

 Remain open to new information, even if it goes against your beliefs about a position.
 Ideally, follow a plan that establishes when you will get into a position, what you will risk, and when you will get out.
 This way, overconfidence won’t affect you, because you have a plan for how you will trade, which isn’t based on emotion.